energysistem/manuals/39930-BT5Plus/en/14-declaration_of_conformity.md

 >*Energy Sistem#trade# Stéreo Bluetooth® Earphone Energy Wireless BT5+*

 _**Manufacturing Country:**_ China
-Is in compliance with the essential norms and standards of the Directive 2004/108/EC of the European Parliament and of the Council of December 15th 2004.
+Is in compliance with the essential norms and standards of the Directive 1999/5/EC of the European Parliament and of the Council of March 09th 1999.

 |  |  |
 |:-------|:-------|